mlcommons/ck/README.md

 CK is extensively used in the following projects:
 * building public repository of knowledge for computer engineering (http://cknowledge.org/repo , http://c-mind.org/repo)
-* crowdsourcing program and hardware auto-tuning combined with predictive analytics and run-time adaptation (http://hal.inria.fr/hal-01054763)
+* implementing our plugin-based auto-tuning approach combined with crowdsourcing, predictive analytics and run-time adaptation (http://hal.inria.fr/hal-01054763)
 * crowdsourcing automatic compiler optimization heuristic tuning and benchmarking of new architectures across shared resources